mkumarb/count-github-issues/README.md

 * Logging all the tasks and errors which will help in debugging.
 * Add a provision to give some details of the open issues
 * If required, the code can be structured by moving the logic to a separate file.
+* Improve the validations on the URL field.

 ### To view the solution implemented follow the below steps: